 Compared with the NdFeB magnet, the samarium cobalt magnet has more excellent high-temperature performance and is widely used in electronics, electrical machinery, military, aerospace, and other fields.
 In this article, we will take a look at the uses of samarium cobalt magnets in the military.

 In modern wars, air supremacy is one of the keys to victory.
-However, the aircraft is easily detected by enemy radar during flight, so it has great danger.
+However, the aircraft is easily detected by enemy radars during flight, so there is a great danger.

-In order to avoid the monitoring of enemy radar, a special magnetic material, such as samarium cobalt magnet, can be coated on the surface of the aircraft.
-It can absorb the electromagnetic wave emitted by the radar so that the radar electromagnetic wave seldom reflects.
-Therefore, the enemy radar cannot detect the radar echo and can not find the aircraft, so that the aircraft can achieve the purpose of stealth.
+In order to avoid the surveillance of enemy radars, a special magnetic material can be coated on the surface of the aircraft, which is a kind of absorbing material, such as samarium cobalt magnet material.
+It can absorb electromagnetic waves emitted by radar, so radar electromagnetic waves are rarely reflected.
+Therefore, the enemy radar cannot detect the radar echo, nor can it find the aircraft, so as to achieve the purpose of stealth.

 Samarium cobalt magnet is abbreviated as SmCo in English.
 It is a kind of permanent magnets made of samarium, cobalt, and some other rare earth materials after proportioning, smelting into an alloy, crushing, pressing, and sintering.
 It belongs to the second generation of rare earth permanent magnet materials.
 It has the characteristics of a high magnetic energy product and an extremely low-temperature coefficient.
 Its maximum working temperature can reach 350℃, and the negative temperature is not limited.